JMViJi/woocommerce-product-manager/README.md

 # WooCommerce Product Manager

-This project contains scripts to manage products in a WooCommerce store.
-It allows you to extract product data, upload it back to the store, and create a backup of the product data.
+This project contains scripts to manage products, categories, and tags in a WooCommerce store.
+It allows you to extract data, upload it back to the store, and create backups of the data.

 ## Features

 - Extract all product data from a WooCommerce store and save it to a CSV file.
+- Extract product categories and tags and save them to CSV files.
-- Automatically create a timestamped backup of the CSV file for added security.
+- Automatically create timestamped backups of the CSV files for added security.
 - Set backup files to read-only to prevent accidental deletion or modification.
-- Upload product data to the WooCommerce store.
+- Upload product data, categories, and tags to the WooCommerce store.
-- Restore the last backup of the product data.
+- Restore data from specific backup files.
+- Interactive menu to manage data extraction, upload, and restore backups.

 ## Setup